brianvanburken/brianvanburken.github.io/_posts/2022-12-31-home-and-end-keys-equivalent-on-macbook-keyboards.md

 ---
 layout: post
 title: Home and End keys equivalent on MacBook keyboards
+extra:
     excerpt: The MacBooks have a shortened keyboard where some keys are left out.
 Apple has cleverly hidden these keys behind shortcuts.
 tags:
   - macOS
 ---